How can I hopefully prevent my horse from getting cast? What can I do if he does get cast?

 You can also use an anti-cast surcingle, which your horse would wear all the time in the stall.
 It is designed to prevent your horse from rolling over, so it would not work if he decided to lay down with feet and nose to the wall.
 (Let’s hope he’s smarter than that…)

 Call your Veterinarian and describe the circumstances to get a treatment plan.
 Even if all seems fine, your horse may have been cast for hours and may benefit from some treatment.
-Never hurts to call!
+Many horses appear fine once up, but have serious injuries after being cast.
+This is especially true if you find your horse cast in the morning, you have no idea how long he has been stuck.
+Please just call the Vet!

 It’s also a good idea to talk with your Veterinarian and team mates about their suggestions for dealing with a cast horse.
 Having a plan ahead of time is the best thing to do!